 '''

-@hookimpl
+@hookimp1

 def register_facet_classes():

 return [SpecialFacet]

 '''

-asgi wrapper(datasette)
+asgi_wrapper(datasette)

 Return an ASGI middleware wrapper function that will be applied to the Datasette ASGI application.

 This is a very powerful hook.
 You can use it to manipulate the entire Datasette response, or even to configure new URL routes that will be handled by your own custom code.